Move Along (song): Music video

 Three frames in one second from the music video, depicting Ritter in different situations.

 The music video for "Move Along" was directed by Marc Webb and edited by JD Smyth and shot in Los Angeles and was released on January 18, 2006.
-It revolves around the lead singer and bass guitarist Tyson Ritter, standing absent-mindedly going through a series of personal problems (e.g. relationship issues, job stress, losing a football game) as the scene jump-cuts quickly with him standing in the same position while wearing various kinds of clothes and in different locations.
+It revolves around the lead singer and bass guitarist Tyson Ritter, going through a series of personal problems (e.g. relationship issues, job stress, losing a football game) as the scene jump-cuts with him standing in the same position while wearing various kinds of clothes and in different locations.

 In popular culture

 "Move Along" is used in the films She's the Man, The Hitcher, Firehouse Dog and Over Her Dead Body; the video game Rock Band; the American television series One Tree Hill, Last Laugh, WWE Diva Search, WWE SmackDown and American Idol; and commercials for Lego Bionicle's Inika toy sets, Ford, Digi Music Unlimited Music and various short commercials for shows on Cartoon Network.

 The song is also used during the transitions of the radio show Wall Street Journal This Morning and in the US Navy's VAW-113 Black Eagles Squadron YouTube video which involved the entire squadron lip-syncing to the song.
 "Move Along" was also used during the transitions of CBC Television's coverage of the 2008 Summer Olympics and was played at President Barack Obama's Grant Park rally in 2008.

+Ken Carson credited the music video of "Move Along" with inspiring the video of his song "Change" (2021).